 Paul the Apostle was sorrowful that he began his ministry by attacking true Christians and every chance given him he told of his sinning and blaspheming.

-Jesus told us that everyone in Hades currently is full of sorrow so it is important to know which kind of sorrow we are living right.
+Jesus told us that everyone in Hades currently is full of sorrow, so it is important to know which kind of sorrow we are living right now.

 Naturally today many are not sorry they are sinners and many in the church flatter themselves too much to detect or hate their sins at present but one day Jesus said they will weep because of their sins.